Here’s the essential network of over 100 programs, partnerships and agencies which together address Winnipeg’s most critical social issues.

 United Way supports a range of Red Cross disaster services including those that help re-connect loved ones separated by disaster or war.
 United Way also contributes to the RespectED program, which keeps young people safer by reducing abuse and injuries.

 Offers family and marriage counselling to individuals and couples in both French and English.
 Workshops, support groups, and anger management classes are also available to teens and adults.

 CNIB – Manitoba and Saskatchewan Division ●

-Assists blind, visually impaired, and/or deafblind people in dealing with the challenges of life in a sighted world.
+Works to ensure Canadians who are blind or partially sighted have the confidence, skills, resources and opportunities to fully participate in life.
 With support from United Way, CNIB offers counselling, orientation and mobility services, career and employment services, and low vision and library services.
 Additionally, CNIB offers assistive technology assessment and training, peer support and leisure groups for adults and seniors, as well as early intervention for infants and pre-school children.

 Community Education Development Association (CEDA) ●

 Provides youth mentorship and builds relationships with inner-city youth, their parents and their educators to create conditions for success in school and increase access to post-secondary education.
 Works with residents and organizations to promote community development.

 Community Financial Counselling Services (CFCS) ●

 Offers financial counselling, financial education, and advocacy for people, especially high risk populations, facing debt, gambling issues, and